-The Ultimate Guide to Buying Cheap Textbooks for College
+The Ultimate Guide for Where to Buy Cheap Textbooks for College

 I panicked, as my syllabi often not only just required one book, but two.
 I know I sound a bit dramatic here, but the numbers started to pile up.

 If you want to feel my pain, have a quick look at the names and prices in my bookstore of the books that I was required to buy last semester:

 - Lovik, Thomas A., J. Douglas Guy and Monika Chavez: Vorsprung.
 An Introduction to the German Language and Culture for Communication (Third Edition). $243.00

 - Zorach, Cecile and Charlotte Melin: English Grammar for Students of German. $21.30

 - Margaret Ferguson, Mary Jo Salter, and Jon Stallworthy: The Norton Anthology of Poetry (Shorter Fifth Edition). $74.70

 - Amitav Ghosh: In an Antique Land. $16.00

 - Don Kulick: Travesti: Sex, Gender, and Culture among Brazilian Transgendered Prostitutes. $26.70

 These were not cheap textbooks.
 As a result, I turned to upperclassmen around me and did some research on Google and Pinterest.
 Below are some resources that I highly recommend to help you save money on college textbooks this year.